Moss stitch: beginner’s guide and 10 knitting stitch patterns

 A trio of simple stitches makes this blanket from Mama In A Stitch a timeless classic.
 Cast on using chunky yarn and 10mm needles for a project that works up in a flash.

-Find the blanket pattern on Etsy.
+Find the moss stitch knitting blanket pattern on Etsy.

 4. Colour block scarf pattern